Nintendo Space World: Space World 1997

 The ninth show was renamed to Space World, held on November 21–24, 1997.
 Some media of the event was streamed live on Nintendo's website.
 The event was heavily focused on the Japan market and on peripheral hardware, with several 64DD demonstrations and the unveiling of the Game Boy Camera, Game Boy Printer, Transfer Pak, Nintendo 64 Mouse, and Voice Recognition Unit.
-The event featured an early prototype of Pokémon Gold and Silver, with two starting Pokémon which do not appear in the final game, and an early Chikorita.
+The event featured an early prototype of Pokémon Gold and Silver, with two starting Pokémon which do not appear in the final game, and Chikorita which resembled its final appearance.
 The game was not completed until 1999, largely changed.
 The ROM image for this demo was anonymously dumped and released online on May 31, 2018.
 Other featured games include Pocket Monsters Stadium, Pikachu Genki Dechu (Hey You, Pikachu!), and Pokémon Snap.

 Next Generation magazine relayed Chairman Hiroshi Yamauchi's speech that Nintendo 64 adoption in Japan was unexpectedly unfavorable, due to general declination of home console games as often "boring or complicated" and unappealing to ordinary users, and lionizing the mobile Pocket Monsters as the exemplar to learn from.
 Nintendo again delayed the 64DD launch; the magazine staff discerned (and witnessed of American visitors) no appeal toward the US market from any current 64DD software (mostly Mario Artist and Pocket Monsters), and said "64DD's future does not look good".
 Nintendo instead mainly promoted Pocket Monsters as the best selling game of 1997 and of all time on Game Boy.
 The magazine said "Miyamoto's brace of games on display all lived up to expectations" with Zelda 64 as "the focal point on the show floor", with a small game world playable demonstration, and reported seeing a general consensus that "it's even better than Super Mario 64".
 Nintendo demonstrated F-Zero X and the surprise game 1080° Snowboarding.
 Miyamoto interviewed about the secret prototype of Cabbage for 64DD and Game Boy.